dpscience/DLTPulseGenerator/README.md

 ## DLTPulseGenerator v1.2

-This <b>[release v1.2](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.2)</b> was modified to allow the simulation of lifetime spectra consisting of non-Gaussian or any-distributed and linearly combined Instrument Response Functions for the PDS A/B and MU.
+This <b>[release v1.2](https://github.com/dpscience/DLTPulseGenerator/releases/tag/1.2)</b> refers to the <b>update paper [(Petschke and Staab (2018))](https://doi.org/10.1016/j.softx.2018.06.003)</b> and was modified to allow the simulation of lifetime spectra consisting of non-Gaussian or any-distributed and linearly combined Instrument Response Functions (IRF) for the PDS A/B and MU.

 ## Applications using DLTPulseGenerator library